Reverse-23/ReversedPvP/README.md

 ## BUGS

-Please report bugs to Issues.
+Please report bugs to Issues or in discord.

 #### 1.0